rosin-project/rxros/README.md

 Now, lets look at the language in more details.
 RxROS provides simple access to ROS via a set of functions.
-The functions provides more precisely an extension to RxCpp that gives simple access to ROS.<br>
+These functions provide more precisely an extension to RxCpp that gives simple access to ROS.<br>

 ### Initial setup